 The curriculum is designed as follows:

 Years 7 and 8

 Expressive Arts (dance, drama, music, media & art)

 Years 9, 10 and 11

-Plus 4 optional subjects (see website for details)
+Plus 4 optional subjects (see Subjects Pages section for details)

 The school’s curriculum policy is in line with and builds upon the National Curriculum requirements.
 All students from eleven to sixteen years of age experience a broad and balanced curriculum with a common core.